sivadharani-a/EventMaster/README.md

 # 🎉 Event Master Web App

-A clean and responsive web application to create, manage, and display events.
-Built with HTML, CSS.
+Event Master is a smart lifestyle and event management web app built with HTML, and CSS.
+It helps users organize daily tasks, study schedules, workouts, health reminders, anniversaries, meetings, diet plans, and custom personal events—all in one place.
+With an integrated AI chatbot for assistance and AI-driven analysis for productivity.

 ## 🔗 Live Demo